-Rabbits should be cage free, if a rabbit is litter box trained and your home is bunny proof, there should be no problem with having a cage free rabbit.
-Most cages sold in pet stores are too small for rabbits; rabbits should be able to hop around with no complication inside their enclosures.
-There are great alternatives for rabbit enclosures if your rabbit is not allowed to freely roam.
+Rabbits need to be cage-free, if a rabbit is litter box trained and your home is rabbit proof, there should be no problem with having them roam freely.
+Most of the cages sold at pet stores are too small for rabbits; they should have enough space to hop and flop inside their enclosure.
+However, there are great alternatives for rabbit enclosures if your rabbit is not allowed to freely roam.

-Cooper has a large enclosure, big enough for him to hop around in since he only weighs 2.1 lbs.
-A cage should be at least four times the size of your rabbit, in the stretched out position.
-In 2018, we moved in to a new home which we needed to protect from Cooper.
-He is notorious for ripping out carpet and chewing on baseboards.
-With the help of my brother-in-law, we built him a large enclosure.
+An enclosure needs to be at least four times the size of your rabbit in the stretched out position.
+Cooper’s enclosure was large enough for him to hop and run around in.
+In 2018 we moved into a new home, Cooper was notorious for ripping out carpet and chewing on baseboards, so we needed to protect it.
+With the help of my brother-in-law, we built him a 6ft by 4ft enclosure.

-Bunny Cottages like the one I have for Cooper, they come in a variety of shapes and sizes.
+- Bunny Cottages – The one I have for Cooper comes in a variety of shapes and sizes

-Dog Crates make a great and spacious bunny home, make sure to purchase the crates big enough for large dog breeds.
-They are inexpensive, rust proof, fold-able and easy to clean.
+Dog Crates – Can be a spacious alternative to a rabbit enclosure, just make sure to purchase a crate for large dog breeds.
+They are inexpensive, rustproof, collapsible and easy to clean.

-Cube Condos a/k/a NIC Cube condos are an affordable and easy alternative to bunny housing.
-You can customize the condo size as needed and are easy to build, here are instructions on how to build them: http://breyfamily.net/bunnycage.html .
-You can find these NIC cubes mostly anywhere, here’s a link to my local store that sells them: http://www.target.com/p/wire-cube-shelving-system/-/A-10882811
+Cube Condos – a/k/a NIC Cube condos are an affordable and easy alternative to bunny housing.
+You can customize the condo size as needed and are easy to build, here are instructions on how to build them: http://breyfamily.net/bunnycage.html

-Exercise Pens like the one I have for Cooper, specially if you don’t want to keep a cage for your rabbit.
-You can buy an extra large one, depending on the available space, or join several exercise pens at the hinges.
-This will give your rabbit enough room to hop around and jump.
+Exercise Pens – I have two of these for when I traveled with Cooper.
+You can buy an extra large one, or join several exercise pens at the hinges.
+This will give your rabbit enough room to hop around in.
 Make sure the height is according to your rabbit, some rabbits are high jumpers and can jump over anything!

-Free range If you are able to have a free range rabbit, always make sure to cover all cords and wires around the house.
-Bunny proofing your home will make the experience much better for everyone.
-You can assign an area of your home for your rabbit by adding a bed, litter box, a hay box, food & water bowl and leaving some toys to play with.
-They will know that this is their area, so start with a small room in your house.
-Making sure that the room is bunny proof, remember that they high jumpers, so avoid having plants in their area.
+Free Range – If you can have a free-range rabbit, always make sure to cover all cords and wires around the house.
+Bunny-proofing your home will make the experience much better for everyone.
+You can assign an area of your home for your rabbit by adding a bed, litter box, a hay box, food & water bowls and leaving some toys for them to play with.
+They’ll know that that is their area, so start with a small room in your house.

-Make sure any housing you provide for you rabbit has not wire flooring.
-They are hard on a rabbit’s feet, rabbits do not have pads like dogs and cats.
+Make sure the enclosure doesn’t have wire flooring as this is hard on their feet.
+Rabbits don’t have pads like dogs and cats, and wire flooring can cause sore hocks.
 If you must, please provide your rabbit with a hay mat or fleece blankets for them to rest on.